Pixel

 Frequently Asked Questions (FAQs) About Workplace Accidents

-An accident on the job site can turn a worker’s life upside down in an instant.
-Here are some of the questions that our clients often raise when they meet with us for a free case evaluation.
-To discuss the specific details of your New Jersey workplace accident claim, call us today at (973) 364-8300 or reach out to us online.
+An accident on the job site can instantly turn a worker’s life upside down.
+Here are some clients who often ask questions when they meet with us for a free case evaluation.
+To discuss the details of your New Jersey workplace accident claim, call us today at (973) 364-8300 or contact us online.
 You also might find a review of some of our client testimonials informative.

 What should I do if I was involved in a workplace accident in New Jersey?

 Whenever you are involved in an accident on the job, immediately seek medical attention.
 Remember that many injuries have delayed symptoms.
-You have to report this accident to your employer within 14 days; put your report in writing and keep a copy for your records.
+You must report this accident to your employer within 14 days; put your report in writing and keep a copy for your records.

 The state Division of Risk Management (DRM) should also be notified after any accident involving serious bodily injury within 24 hours of the employer’s knowledge of the event.
 There is a two-year statute of limitations on claims filed with the Division of Workers’ Compensation, but you should strongly consider retaining an attorney as soon as possible.